lamonasapiens/rosalind-problems/README.md

-# Description
+# Rosalind Solutions
-This respository contains the solutions of the problems listed in [https://rosalind.info/]
+This respository contains the solutions to the bioinformatics problems listed in Rosalind: [https://rosalind.info/].
+Hope this helps!